 It acknowledges that the way we engage with others not only has consequences for us (do we get the sale or not) but also for the other (do they feel honoured or violated).

 But there is something else that is profoundly missing in most of the marketing material I see.
 The understanding that our actions impact anything bigger than ourselves.

 Certainly, it has consequences for the marketplace at large.
 If everyone used seduction and manipulation, the marketplace would feel even worse than it does – trust would be at an all time low.
 But, perhaps there’s something even bigger, something that is fed by the beauty we make and that is starved when we don’t.
 The way we proceed with each other is not free of consequence.

-And, looked at from another angle, I think that courting has big consequences for the kind of person we become.
+Looked at from another angle, I think that courting has big consequences for the kind of person we become.
 And the kind of person we become has big consequences for the world.
-When we move through the world trying to seduce people I think we become, increasingly, the embodiment of the absence of the thing we were seducing from the practice of using our hands and words to grasp at and trap what was never ours in the first place.
-When we move through the world trying to court people, I think we become, increasingly, the embodiment of the presence of the thing we have been courting from the practice of using our hands and words to craft gifts for what we love.
+When we move through the world trying to seduce people I think we increasingly become the embodiment of the absence of the very thing we were seducing, using our hands and words to grasp at and trap what was never ours in the first place.
+When we move through the world trying to court people I think we increasingly become the embodiment of the thing we have been courting from the practice of using our hands and our words to craft gifts for what we love.
 Somehow the practice of crafting gifts transforms us into a gift as well.

 “. . . the rental rate for this gift of being allowed to flourish and reside in this continuum with the rest of the world is that we do everything possible to be indigenously beautiful, promising that we make ourselves spiritually full and delicious so as to feed the next ones to appear in the ongoing river on the occasion of our passing.”